CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 - star is made of 5 rhombii rotated around a center point, and smoothblended with an ellipse to create the bulge in the center
 - kirby is animated to bob up and down using a sin function, which is then modified by gain and bias to give more "elasticity" to the bounce
 - arms are also animated in this way
-- feet are fixed to ground
+- feet are fixed to star
-- entire sdf moves randomly
+- entire sdf bobs around using sin/cosin functions with time input optimization
+- used a static bounding sphere to restrict the area where rays are being compared against SDFs
+- bounded the ray steps to the most minimal value that would still allow for complete rendering of geometry

 ## useful external resources
 - referenced the heck out of this page: